mcdermatt/ICET/README.md

 # ICET

 This repository contains code for our Iterative Closest Ellipsoidal Transform (ICET) point cloud registration algorithm.
 Code is structured in a ROS package to demonstrate real-time HD Map generation.
-Also included is jupyter notebook with inline 3D visualization to demonstrate using our algorithm without needing to set up a ROS enviornment.
+Also included is a jupyter notebook with inline 3D visualization so our algorithm can be tested without needing to set up a ROS enviornment on your machine.

-## Real-time HD Map generation in RViz
+## Real-time HD Map generation

 ![](https://github.com/mcdermatt/ICET/blob/main/demo1.gif)